 WHY TRAIN SUPERVISORS?

 Training for supervisors is often the best way to invest in the development of all employees and produce mission-consistent outcomes.
 The supervisory practices taught in this course are foundational for supervisors of all staff, not only staff impacted by the criminal justice system.
-However, targeted training to this group of supervisors has the potential to shift organizational culture at a crucial time, as more nonprofit and government agencies recognize the value of life experience and seek to hire and retain employees impacted by the criminal justice system.
-These employees have powerful skills and a deep passion for the work, yet supervisors may find that they also need to develop new skills to meet job requirements and complement the rapport-building and participant-engagement elements of their jobs.
+However, targeted training to this group of supervisors can shift the organizational culture at a crucial time, as more nonprofit and government agencies recognize the value of life experience and seek to hire and retain employees impacted by the criminal justice system.
+These employees have powerful skills and a deep passion for the work.
+Yet, supervisors may also need to develop new skills to meet job requirements and complement the rapport-building and participant-engagement elements of their jobs.
 Tailored training for supervisors builds an organizational culture in which employees in peer mentor, navigator, and credible messenger roles can thrive and advance.

 Supervisors must complete all 21 hours of the training, read assigned articles, practice skills in their workplace, and prepare two brief journal assignments reflecting on their experience practicing skills at work.